 ClientTrekantens Ejendomsselskab A/S

-From the architect.
+Text description provided by the architects.
 3XNs visionary and empathetic winning proposal unites the Middelfart savings Bank’s high ambitions for their new head office.
 The building must ensure a perfect environment for the employees, while also positively stress demands for high architectural quality in the future development along the harbour front.

 One large roof covers all functions in the building.
 The roof is a large elegant wooden structure with numerous openings.
 The openings bring in abundant amounts of daylight and allow for direct view of the sea from all places in the building, up and down.
 In this way, the light and friendly atmosphere sought for by the bank is achieved.